 I saw Lauren post a picture with the girl I know encouraged a lot of her worst decisions.
-So I texted Lauren and our conversation went like this
+So I texted Lauren but she assured me she was being safe.

-3 days later my friend Alyssa called me while I was dog sitting and I heard the words deep in my soul I knew were coming.
-I hung the phone up and fell to my knees because gravity hit me like a ton of bricks.
+3 days later my friend called me while I was dog sitting and I heard the words deep in my soul I knew were coming.
+“Did you see Lauren’s Facebook.”
+My heart sank.
+I knew what she meant.
+Lauren’s Facebook was going to be flooded with RIP posts.
 I think I screamed and had a panic attack.
 I don’t really remember.
-I remember calling my family and driving frantically to Lauren’s house.
+I called my family and drove frantically to Lauren’s house.
 I can’t tell you much more about that day or that week because I don’t remember it.
 I remember feeling numb.
-I remember feeling like a failure and I remember having one too many drinks.
+I remember feeling like a failure and I remember underage drinking.
 I remember helping her mom pack her room and holding her mom crying.
 I remember giving a speech at Lauren’s funeral when it should’ve been a speech at her wedding.
-But mostly, I remember hating drugs and I remember that I knew I would spend the rest of my life living each day like it was my last and making sure I would help other people so that maybe they could help someone they love or help themselves.
+But mostly, I remember hating drugs and knew I would spend the rest of my life living each day like it was my last and making sure I would help other people so that maybe they could help someone they love or help themselves.

 Lauren died of an accidental OD in a way that no one would want to see someone they love.
 When she was in need her friend didn’t come to her rescue.
 And the rest of my life I’ve spent wondering what if she called me or her mom for help?
 Would things be different?
 But I think Lauren knew she was leaving.
 No one could stop her.
 She was 20 and full of life.
 She would simply sneak out of her bedroom window or hitch a ride to the nearest party.
 She was a wild child with a free spirit and it was that simple.